Higher memory effects and the post-Newtonian calculation of their gravitational-wave signals: Conclusions and Discussion

 The outcomes of these studies are that the flux contribution from the zeroth moment (the nonlinear displacement memory) has not yet been detected in ground-based detectors~\cite{Hubner:2019sly, Hubner:2021amk}, but the prospects for its detection are promising~\cite{Lasky:2016knh,Boersma:2020gxx,Grant:2022bla}; similarly, for the magnetic part of the first moment's flux contribution (i.e., the spin memory), it is possible for the next generation of ground-based detectors to observe the statistical evidence for the memory in the population of merging black holes~\cite{Grant:2022bla}.

 As future work, it is natural to investigate if similar studies could be done for the new higher memory effects arising from the second fluxes or pseudo-fluxes.
 The results of this paper suggest that the oscillatory pieces of the non-radiative pseudo-flux would be the most promising contribution given its relatively low PN order (2.5~PN), and the fact that it appears in the dominant $l=2$, $m=2$ waveform mode in non-spinning compact binaries.
 Based on the facts that it has the same PN order as the spin memory effect and that the amplitudes of the effects have the same mass dependence and numerical order of magnitude, this suggests that it might also be detectable in the population of black-hole mergers by the next generation of ground-based GW detectors.
-To obtain the most accurate forecasts in this context, it would be better to use the full inspiral-merger-ringdown signals from numerical-relativity simulations rather than the inspiral-only PN signals considered in this paper, however.
+For example, since the spin memory has a peak strain on the order of $10^{-24}$ for a GW150914-like event, and an SNR in Advanced LIGO of order 0.01~\cite{Nichols:2017rqr}, it is not unreasonable to suppose the same would be true for this new radiative pseudo-flux term.
+To obtain the most accurate forecasts in this context, it would be better to use the full inspiral-merger-ringdown signals from numerical relativity simulations rather than the inspiral-only PN signals considered in this paper.
+This is an important reason why we leave this effort for future work.

 For tests that involve just the post-Newtonian signal, one could envision making use of the parametrized tests of general relativity performed by the LIGO-Virgo-KAGRA Collaboration (see, e.g.,~\cite{LIGOScientific:2021sio}).
 These tests introduce ``deviation parameters'' in the coefficients of the post-Newtonian expansion of the gravitational-wave phase in the frequency-domain that have the property that when they are zero, the waveform reduces to the expression in general relativity.
 Current constraints on these deviation parameters are consistent with zero, to within the statistical uncertainty of the measurement of these parameters.
 If future measurements constrain the parameters to have a statistical error less than the contribution of the radiative pseudo-flux to the phase, then this would provide indirect evidence that the pseudo-flux contribution to the waveform exists: namely, because the pseudo-flux term is a prediction of general relativity that contributes to the value of the PN coefficient in general relativity.